"

 Introduction

 A military aircraft may spend much more of its flight time conducting climbs, turns, and maneuvers, and the cruise segment may be much shorter.
 The mission may also involve an out-and-return mission profile, i.e., flying to a destination to conduct some operation and returning to base without landing, as shown below.
-Nevertheless, understanding an airplane’s steady level-flight performance is essential for determining its flight range at normal cruising speeds, ceilings, and airspeeds to attain maximum flight range and endurance.
+Nevertheless, understanding an airplane’s steady-level flight performance is essential for determining its flight range at normal cruising speeds, operational altitudes, ceilings, and airspeeds to attain maximum flight range and endurance.

-The analysis pursued to quantify level flight performance depends on the type of airplane, i.e., whether jet-propelled or propeller-driven airplanes.
+The analysis to quantify level flight performance depends on the type of airplane, i.e., whether it is jet-propelled or propeller-driven.
 For this reason, engines have previously been classified into two main groups: propeller engines (i.e., piston-prop and turboprop) and jet engines (i.e., turbojet and turbofan).

-The primary consideration in the analysis of airplane flight performance is that the output of a jet engine is quantifiable in terms of its thrust production.
+The primary consideration in analyzing airplane flight performance is that the output of a jet engine is quantifiable in terms of its thrust production.
 In contrast, the output of an engine driving a propeller is quantifiable in terms of its shaft power output.
-However, it must also be recognized that propeller-driven engines convert the power into propulsive thrust by use of a propeller, which also has its own aerodynamic performance characteristics.
-For jet engines, power is required to produce thrust by increasing the momentum of the flow through the engine in the form of a high outflow or jet velocity.
-Therefore, all engines are examined as power-producing devices, so they are often called powerplants.
-Another reason is that they generate electrical, hydraulic, and pneumatic power, besides thrust or propulsive power.
-Also, recognize that fuel is required to produce the power, so for airplane performance, the fuel flow, and hence the fuel burned during flight, is always at the core of the analysis.
+However, it must also be recognized that propeller-driven engines convert power into propulsive thrust through a propeller, which also exhibits its own aerodynamic performance characteristics.
+For jet engines, power is required to produce thrust by increasing the momentum of the flow through the engine, resulting in a high outflow velocity.
+Therefore, all engines are examined as power-producing devices; hence, they are often referred to as powerplants.
+Another reason is that they generate electrical, hydraulic, and pneumatic power, in addition to thrust or propulsive power.
+Additionally, recognize that fuel is required to produce power, so for airplane performance, the fuel flow and, hence, the fuel burned during flight, are always at the core of the analysis.

 Learning Objectives

-- Understand the fundamental differences between jet-powered and propeller-driven aircraft performance analyses.
+• Understand the fundamental differences between the performance analyses of jet-powered and propeller-driven aircraft.

 Performance Characteristics of an Airplane

 The performance characteristics of an airplane depend on its aerodynamic drag, as well as the characteristics of the engines that power it.
-A large fraction of the total aircraft drag comes from the wing, which depends primarily on its angle of attack and operational Mach number.
-However, the airframe drag and everything other than the wing are also significant contributors to the total drag of the airplane.
-For straight-and-level, unaccelerated flight conditions, with the assumption that , then
+A significant portion of the total aircraft drag originates from the wing, which is primarily influenced by its angle of attack and operational Mach number.
+However, the airframe drag and all other components, except the wing, are also significant contributors to the total drag of the airplane.
+For straight-and-level, unaccelerated flight conditions, with the assumption that \epsilon \approx 0, then

-, and operational altitude (i.e., the density altitude).
-Using the engine characteristics (thrust developed or power available), many performance characteristics of the airplane can be calculated, such as its fuel burn, maximum and minimum attainable flight speeds, rates of climb, ceilings, range, endurance, etc.
+Once the drag, D (or an estimate for the drag), is determined, the thrust T or power requirements for the flight can be determined at any given aircraft weight, W, and operational altitude (i.e., the density altitude).
+Using the engine characteristics (thrust developed or power available), many performance characteristics of the airplane can be calculated, such as its fuel burn, maximum and minimum attainable flight speeds, rates of climb, ceiling, range, and endurance.

 Drag Model

-The simplest drag model for an airplane is to represent its drag as an average non-lifting value combined with a lifting value that varies with the square of the lift coefficient.
-The average value is independent of lift and, in the aggregate, accounts for the profile drag on all airframe surfaces, i.e., the sum of the skin friction and profile drag over the wings, fuselage, empennage, etc. The other part of the total drag is called induced drag because it is the drag that is induced on the airplane from the creation of lift; the physics behind this component is tied to the trailing vortex system behind the airplane, as previously discussed.
+The simplest drag model for an airplane is to represent its drag as an average non-lifting or parasitic value added to a lifting value that varies with the square of the lift coefficient, as shown in the schematic below.
+The average value is independent of lift and, in the aggregate, accounts for the drag on all airframe surfaces, i.e., the sum of the skin friction and normal pressure drag over the wings, fuselage, empennage, etc. The other part of the total drag is called induced drag, as it is the drag generated by the airplane’s creation of lift.
+The physics behind this component is tied to the trailing vortex system behind the airplane, as previously discussed.

 Drag Synthesis

 The total drag coefficient of an airplane can be expressed more precisely in terms of contributions from the wing, fuselage, and empennage, as well as component interference effects, the latter being the most difficult to estimate and can only be approximately accounted for.
-The process of determining the aircraft’s total drag from the sum of its components is called a drag synthesis method.
+The process of determining an aircraft’s total drag by summing its components is known as a drag synthesis method.

 Wing

-The wing drag dominates the performance of all airplanes.
+Wing drag has a significant impact on the performance of all airplanes.
 Wing drag arises from two sources: the profile drag at the sectional level and the induced drag, i.e., drag induced by lift.
 The profile drag comprises skin friction and pressure drag, which can be obtained from two-dimensional airfoil data for the specific wing section.
 Such lift and drag data are readily available for many airfoil sections.
 As previously shown, a good approximation at the sectional level is

 The induced drag of the wing is